populse/populse_mia/docs/source/documentation/preferences.rst

   * Auto save
       * When auto save is enabled, the project is saved after each actions done in the Data Browser.

-  * Clinical mode
+  * User mode
-      * When clinical mode is enabled, more default tags are stored in the database and the process library is disabled (no pipeline creation).
+      * When user mode is enabled, more default tags are stored in the database and the process library is disabled (no pipeline creation).

 Projects preferences